Magical properties of 2540 Km baseline Superbeam Experiment: Results

 For $0.02 \leq \sin^2 2 \theta_{13} \leq 0.05 $, the exposure is rather large if IH is the true hierarchy.
 This occurs due to the marginalization over $\theta_{23}$.
 Without marginalization over this parameter, the required exposure is about $50$ Kt-yr which is similar to the largest exposure needed if NH is the true hierarchy.
 With marginalization, the IH spectrum is computed with $\theta_{23}$ equal to the input value of $\pi/4$ whereas the NH spectrum is computed with different values of $\theta_{23}$ in the allowed range \cite{t2k}.
 Given that the number of events in the case of IH is very small, the difference between the IH spectrum and NH spectrum is smaller, when the NH spectrum is computed with a smaller value of $\theta_{23}$.
 Thus $\chi^2_{min}$ will be smaller and we need larger exposure to obtain a $3 \sigma$ discrimination.

-The baseline 2540 km and the energy of peak flux 3.3 GeV were obtained based on the two conditions that $\pmue$ for IH should be independent of $\dcp$ (which makes it very small) and for NH it should be close to maximum.
+The baseline 2540 km and the energy of peak NOER 3.3 GeV were obtained based on the two conditions that $\pmue$ for IH should be independent of $\dcp$ (which makes it very small) and for NH it should be close to maximum.
 This leads to a large difference between the expected number of signal events for NH and IH.
 However, the fluxes fall off as $1/L^2$ with distance.
-Therefore it is imperative to check that the baseline 2540 km is the optimum distance to determine mass hierarchy for a neutrino beam with peak flux around 3.3 GeV.
-We generate the event distributions for NH and IH for different baselines but with the same source (NuMI-like beam with medium energy option at 7mr off axis).
-The fluxes for different baselines are scaled by $1/L^2$.
-The input value of $\sin^2 2 \theta_{13}$ is taken to be $0.02$ and normal hierarchy is assumed to be the true hierarchy.
+Therefore it is imperative to check that the baseline 2540 km is the optimum distance to determine mass hierarchy with a NuMI-like neutrino source in the medium energy option.
+The event rate is a product of flux, oscillation probability and the cross section.
+If $L$ is larger, the maximum value of the oscillation probability occurs for higher values of $E$.
+This leads to a larger matter effect (and hence better separation between hierarchies) and to larger cross sections.
+Therefore, for each $L$, we choose an off-axis angle such that the energy of peak NOER coincides with the energy of oscillation maximum for NH.
+These energies and off-axis angles are listed in table~3, for some baselines varying between 1000-3000 km.
+Using the programs available at \cite{messier}, we calculated the fluxes for these baselines at the corresponding off-axis angles.
+Using these fluxes, we computed the $\chi^2_{min}$ for hierarchy discrimination with the following inputs: (i) an exposure of 150 Kt-yr, (ii) the true value of $\sin^2 2 \theta_{13} = 0.02$ and (iii) the true hierarchy is NH.
 The other parameter values and systematics are kept the same as in the earlier calculations.
-We compute the $\chi^2_{min}$ for hierarchy discrimination for the baselines 1000, 1500, 2000, 2540 and 3000 km, assuming an exposure of 150 Kt-yrs.
 The results are shown in table~3.
-We note that the largest $\chi^2_{min}$, larger by a factor of 3, occurs for 2540 km baseline, showing that this indeed is the optimum distance, for hierarchy discrimination, for the given neutrino flux profile.
+We note that the largest $\chi^2_{min}$ occurs for 2540 km baseline, showing that this indeed is the optimum distance, for hierarchy discrimination, for the given neutrino source.
+For shorter baselines, the off-axis angle is larger, which makes the flux much smaller \cite{nova}.
+Hence, the hierarchy discrimination ability of shorter baselines, with this source, is much worse.

 We have highlighted some very interesting properties of a 2540 km baseline experiment and showed, through a simple numerical calculation, that such an experiment is well capable of determining neutrino mass hierarchy.
 In our calculations, we have included a conservative estimate of background, which we take to be $1\%$ of the unoscillated events.
 Despite such background, the setup we discussed is capable of hierarchy discrimination for even quite small values of $\theta_{13}$.
 By imposing various kinematic cuts, the background can be suppressed at the cost of loss of some signal.
 This loss of signal can be compensated by having an increased exposure.
 However, the ability of the setup to determine the mass hierarchy will not be compromised because any such kinematic cut will lead to a larger signal to background ratio.